roschlec/mueller_arabidopsis_pieris_syncom/README.md

 The study investigates how defined synthetic leaf microbial communities influence herbivore feeding outcomes and how herbivory reshapes leaf-associated microbial communities.

-All datasets to reproduce the findings of our publication are stored in the associated Zenodo repository.
+All datasets to reproduce the findings of our publication are stored in the associated <a href="https://10.5281/zenodo.17822324">Zenodo</a> repository.
 Raw 16S rRNA gene amplicon sequencing data are available in the EMBL-ENI ENA BioProject accession XXX.

 ## Repository Structure